verdverm/verdverm.github.io/_sr/04-pge.md

 be prohibitive.
 Consumed memory never exceeded 500Mb, even in the face of hundreds of thousands of unique equations.
-% \dken{It stores all explored equations, right?
-Is space an issue?
-% Maybe some ballpark calculations to show that it is not.}

 To construct the PPQ, successive
 Pareto frontiers are appended onto a linear structure.